-The Digital Economy 2017 requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal data
+The Data Protection Act 1998 requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.

-We are registered as a data controller and our registration can be viewed online in the public register at: http://ico.org.uk/what\we\cover/register of data controllers
+We are registered as a data controller and our registration can be viewed online in the public register at: http://ico.org.uk/what we cover/register of data controllers

-Any changes to this notice will be published on our website and in a prominent area at the
+Any changes to this notice will be published on our website and in a prominent area at the Practice.

-Practice.